 - MB – This indicates that the pallet was fumigated with methyl bromide, a toxic pesticide.
 Pallet makers are phasing out methyl bromide, but you may still see this mark on some older pallets.

-You can also educate yourself to spot pressure treated wood.
+You can also educate yourself to recognize what pressure treated wood looks like.
 Head to your local home improvement store and poke around the lumber section.
 Pressure treated wood looks different from untreated wood, and once you see the difference in color, it should be pretty easy to spot.

 Flower Pallet Garden Ideas